-If You & Your Partner Disagree Over How Often You Text, Here's What To Do
+If You & Your Partner Have A Lot Of Textual Tension, Don't Freak Out — Here's What To Do

 You and your partner are on the same page about almost everything: You have similar schedules and you like each other's friends.
 Most importantly, you can both watch six hours of The Good Wife without breaking to stretch.
 Still, you and your partner disagree about one huge thing — texting.
 You want to text all day long, and they only want to text about logistics (or vice versa).
 Relationships can be tricky, especially when you and your partner disagree over how often you text.